 3.4.4 Non-state income, including compensation for board service and any other supplemental income related to the Commissioner’s or a President’s position, must be reported annually to the Executive Committee of the Board.

 3.5.1 Presidents receive the same staff benefits provided by policy for all other institutional employees, e.g. group life insurance, health and accident insurance, retirement, and tuition waivers.
-The Board may further authorize supplemental life insurance, deferred compensation, or other salary supplements as part of the Regent’s goal to maintain peer equity in the compensation of the USHE Presidents.
+The Board may further authorize supplemental life insurance, deferred compensation, or other salary supplements as part of the Board member’s goal to maintain peer equity in the compensation of the USHE Presidents.

 3.5.2 As provided by statute, Presidents receive an automobile for the President’s institutional and personal use.
 During periods of extended personal use the costs of gasoline, oil and other routine expenses shall be borne by the President.
 Each President, in consultation with the institution’s chief financial officer and in compliance with I. R. S. regulations, is responsible to document personal use of the automobile so that the associated total costs are treated as part of the President’s compensation for income tax purposes.

-3.5.3 Presidents may, with approval of the Board of Regents, choose to take a vehicle allowance rather than a designated state vehicle.
+3.5.3 Presidents may, with approval of the Board of Higher Education, choose to take a vehicle allowance rather than a designated state vehicle.
 Allowances shall be set at a rate set by the Commissioner’s office and may adjust annually based on the Consumer Price Index.
 Presidents with a vehicle allowance rate above the established rate are allowed to maintain the higher rate if in effect prior to March 2014.

 3.5.4 If expressly authorized by the Board in furtherance of the Presidents’ responsibilities, Presidents may receive such benefits as sabbatical privileges, leaves of absence, individual professional association memberships, club memberships and dues for use in carrying out the role of President.